mclimans-sean/Command-Line-Hero/README.md

-# galvanize-game-template
+# Command-Line Hero

-A video game template, using HTML5, JavaScript, CSS, and some JQUERY.
+A score-based video game, uses command lines to control the character.